biodivgame/biodivgame.github.io/content/archive/question-1_03_correct/right-answer.md

 ### <center> Eager to learn more? </center>

 ##### <center> Trees are fascinating!
-Unfortunately, some of the trees in the botanical garden needs to be felled due to fungus infection as a consequence of global warming. </center>
+Unfortunately, some of the trees in the botanical garden need to be felled due to fungus infection, which is belived to be a consequence of global warming. </center>
 ##### <center> If you want to find more interesting facts about trees, [see here.](https://www.treehugger.com/facts-about-trees-4868798)